fuxiaG/Information-Diffusion-Datasets/README.md

 # Datasets-for-Information-Diffusion-Tasks
 This is a collection of datasets for information diffusion tasks for *A Survey of Datasets for Information Diffusion Tasks*.
+The paper can be downloaded [here](https://arxiv.org/abs/2407.05161).

 ## 📌Table of Content